 There is an internal team member who owns marketing—and they stay consistent.

 This person is our point of contact on the inside and acts as an extension of the Element Three team inside of the business.
-We work with them to determine strategy and direction, and to understand what E3 will execute and what their business will execute.
-Often, we even help them hire another employee when it is appropriate, or find a part-time freelancer for a specific service.
+We work with them to determine strategy and direction, and to understand what we will execute and what their business will execute.
+Sometimes, we even help them hire another employee when it is appropriate, or help find a part-time freelancer for a specific service.

 Marketing is viewed as a business-impact center.